SSvk2007/Number-guessing-Game-AI-ML/README.md

 Number Guessing Game 🎯

-This is a simple text-based Python game where the computer randomly picks a number, and the player tries to guess it.
-After each guess, the game tells you if your guess is too high or too low.
+A simple Python text-based game where the computer randomly picks a number, and you try to guess it.
+After each guess, the game tells you whether your guess is too high or too low, and it tracks your attempts and high scores.

-Features:
+Features

-Three difficulty levels (Easy: 1–50, Medium: 1–100, Hard: 1–200)
+✅ Three difficulty levels:

-Tracks your number of attempts per game

-Keeps a high score of your best performance
+Easy: 1–50

+Medium: 1–100

+Hard: 1–200

+✅ Tracks your current score and high score

+✅ Clear instructions for players

-Input validation for invalid guesses
+✅ Error handling for invalid inputs

-Run the game in any Python environment, follow the instructions, and see if you can beat your high score!